 Nomination is Humbling There’s no hope of actually winning, but we learned last week we were nominated for 2018 Best Attorney in the Antelope Valley.
 Every year the Antelope Valley Press, the largest paper in Palmdale, puts out a “Best of” compilation of various specialties.
 This makes sense when they crown a best pizza, or best […]Read more

-What’s In Your Wallet Budgeting: Know What You Spend As a bankruptcy attorney that specializes in consumer debt, I see a lot of people’s personal finances during the helpful consultation.
-A common problem is that they have no idea what they spend each month and don’t realize they’re often spending more than they earn.
-This […]Read more
+What’s In Your Wallet: Make a Budget Know What You Spend As a bankruptcy attorney that specializes in consumer debt, I see a lot of people’s personal finances during the helpful consultation.
+A common problem is that they have no idea what they spend each month and don’t realize they’re often spending more than they […]Read more

 Chapter 13 Bankruptcy Chapter 13 bankruptcy is a repayment plan, like debt consolidation, but it fixes all the problems.
 You don’t want to repay debt, but sometimes you have to.
 Chapter 13 bankruptcy is when you pay credit debt back, freezing interest, and with peace of mind knowing the credit cards can’t sue you.
 You don’t […]Read more